-A junior at the University of Connecticut, double majoring in journalism and communication.
+A senior at the University of Connecticut, double majoring in journalism and communication.
 Spent one year as the Director of Forensics at Lee County High School in Leesburg, Georgia while studying English Education at Georgia Southwestern State University.

 I have been talking far too much for far too many years.
 I was a member of my high school's speech and debate team, winning the Georgia High School Association Boys Extemporaneous Speaking State Championship three consecutive years.
 I competed in eight national tournaments over a four year span and was ranked on the national circuit for most of my senior year.